composewell/streamly/docs/Developer/Data.Scanl.md

 * Monadic inject in Unfold forces a separate init state when converting to a stream.
 We can remove the monadic inject or create a pure type or ensure that the additional state fuses in the most efficient way.

+* Decide on names of scant/foldt -- mkScanl, mkFold might be better After that stop exporting the Fold and Scanl constructors so that we can change it freely.

+*  The Step type maybe different in Producer and Transition.
+Similarly, will the Step type be different for Scanl?
+In that case we may need such a function type for Scanl as well.
+For Scanl and Fold it would be the same.

+* Downgrade the constraints in Unfold/Stream/Fold/Scan/Scanl where possible.

+* Transition (transducer) function specializations -- Emitter/Producer,
+  Collector/Consumer.